Javier Hernández: 2010–11: Premier League title and European final

-On 25 January, Hernández scored the equalising goal of a 3–2 comeback away win over Blackpool.
+On 25 January, Hernández scored the equalizing goal of a 3–2 comeback away win over Blackpool.
 Four days later he scored his first FA Cup goal as he netted the winner in a 2–1 away victory over Southampton.
 Hernández netted twice in a 4–0 away win over Wigan on 26 February.
 Eight days later, he netted a late consolation goal in a 3–1 derby defeat away to Liverpool.
 Hernández netted twice in a 2–1 home win over Marseille on 15 March, sending United through to the quarter-finals of the Champions League.
 On 2 April, he scored the final goal against West Ham United as they came from two goals down to claim a 4–2 away win.
 On 8 April, Hernández was revealed as a contender for the PFA Young Player of the Year award alongside teammate Nani.
 Four days later, he opened the scoring in the 2–1 quarter-final win over Chelsea in the Champions League, with the game ending 3–1 on aggregate, sending United through to the semi-finals.
 He continued his goal scoring form on 23 April scoring the winning goal with a header in the 1–0 home win over Everton.

 On 8 May, Hernández scored the opening goal in a 2–1 home win over Chelsea after just 36 seconds to leave United one point away from winning the title.
 The goal against Chelsea made him the first player since Ruud van Nistelrooy in the 2001–02 season to score 20 goals for the club in his debut season.
+Six days later, Hernández won his first league title with United following a 1–1 draw against Blackburn Rovers with one league match remaining, the club's record-breaking 19th league title.
 Hernández capped his debut season with Manchester United by winning the Sir Matt Busby Player of the Year award on 18 May which was voted for by the fans.
 On 28 May, Hernández played all 90 minutes in the 3–1 defeat to Barcelona in the Champions League Final.
 On 5 July 2011, the International Federation of Football History and Statistics named Hernández as the "World Goalgetter 2011", with 13 goals, ahead of other players such as Cristiano Ronaldo, Giuseppe Rossi, and Lionel Messi.